 Our world is a digital one with apps for everything and screen time at max.
-But over here at Paperage, we’re all about paper!
-While the digital is all very convenient, we’d prefer a notebook for journaling or our daily to-do lists, but with so many options, how do you choose the right journal notebook?
+But, at PAPERAGE, we’re still all about paper!
+While the digital is all very convenient, we’d prefer a notebook for journaling or keeping our daily to-do lists.
+Like many products, there are so many options when it comes to notebooks.
+How do you choose the right journal notebook?

+The classic.
 A lined journal provides more structure for your handwriting.
 With a variety of widths, you can approach journaling, note-taking, or your to-do list in a tidy and orderly manner.
-Check out this one made with recycled paper!

-A dot grid notebook is the happy medium between blank, grid, and lined journals.
-The faint dots allow for straight, level handwriting with the added benefit of giving you the structure to add in diagrams and charts.
+Sometimes known as a "bullet journal," the dot grid notebook has a grid of faint dots that allow for straight, level handwriting with the added benefit of giving you the structure to add in diagrams, drawings and charts.
 The dots also let you easily create bullet notes and checklists.

 Empty content.
 Please select category to preview